 - A graph opens that shows you the RAM Usage History:

 This graph shows you a general overview of how much memory your VPS is using.
-Please note however that if a spike in memory occurred, it may not show on the graph since the graph only displays average usage.
+Please note, however, that if a spike in memory occurred, it might not show on the graph since it only displays average usage.

 Changing your memory allocation

-If you find the graph is hitting your allotted memory limits, you should increase your RAM allocation.
+If you find the graph showing you reaching your allotted memory limits, you should increase your RAM allocation.